Introduction to Toronto

 Tackling your to-do list to get started in Toronto

-If you’re just getting started in Canada, you will probably need to open a bank account, apply for your social insurance number and get a mobile phone plan.
-Toronto is a great place for tackling your to-do list, with many options and services designed for new residents.
-But first, read The arrivals process and your first steps in Canada to get the gist of what should be a priority.
+If you’re just getting started on an IEC permit in Canada, you will probably need to open a bank account, apply for your Social Insurance Number, get a mobile phone plan, etc. Toronto is a great city for tackling your to-do list, with many options and services designed for new residents.
+But first, read The arrivals process and your first steps in Canada to get your priorities in order for your first few days in Toronto.

 Taking English classes in Toronto